pinkythegawd/ai-chatbot/README.md

 ## Support
 -------

 If you encounter any bugs, have suggestions, or need help, feel free to open an issue or contact MikePinku at your earliest convenience.
+The AI is still in Development, so please consider supporting the project.

 ## About
 -----